 In the summer, the Corncrake can be heard calling from the tall vegetation around the Loch which lies within the Ness and Barvas Special Protection, created to protect the Corncrake.
 The machair becomes a carpet of colour with birds-foot trefoil, eyebright, clovers and orchids among some of the many wildflowers that can be seen.

-Loch Stiapabhat has been designated a Site of Special Scientific Interest (SSSI) and in 2005 it was declared a Local Nature Reserve - the only one in the Western Isles.
+Loch Stiapabhat has been designated a Site of Special Scientific Interest (SSSI) and in 2005, it was declared a Local Nature Reserve - the only one in the Western Isles.

-Loch Stiapabhat also has a lot of archaeological interest as it is said that the ballast of a viking ship rests in the loch.
+Loch Stiapabhat also has a lot of archaeological interest as it is thought that the ballast of a viking ship rests in the loch.
 It is said that the area North of the loch was once an island, formed after the ice age when sea levels rose.
 When the ice retreated, the weight of it was lifted and the land rose.
 As it did, the sea receded and the loch was created.
-It’s name is said to mean 'the loch of immersing or soaking' and is thought to relate to the practice of soaking flax prior to spinning.
+Its name is said to mean 'the loch of immersing or soaking' and is thought to relate to the practice of soaking flax prior to spinning.